Where to See the Most Beautiful Fall Foliage Within 5 Hours of NYC

-How far is it: 3 hours and 30 minutes by car
+Distance: Three hours and 30 minutes by car

-How to get there: While it is possible to make your way to North Adams by public transportation, it will take you 14 hours with multiple bus transfers.
+How to get there: While it is possible to make your way to North Adams by public transportation, it will take 14 hours with multiple bus transfers.
 The best way is by car, which also offers a beautiful ride up the Taconic State Parkway during the fall season.

 Places to eat: Zona Rosa for Mexican fare, Ward’s Bridge Inn for dishes from a classic inn, and Felicia’s Little Diner for any diner cravings.